virtualatoms/website/README.md

 This repository contains the content and code for the Virtual Atoms website.
 The site is generated using the [hugo framework](https://gohugo.io) with javascript, css, and image assets managed by [webpack](https://webpack.js.org).
-The page contents can be found in the `./content` directory and are stored as markdown files.
+The page contents can be found in the `content` directory and are stored as markdown files.
 The website was designed and developed by Alex Ganose.

 ### Requirements